 Schneider Electric’s EcoStruxure Process and Power, for example, is designed as an open architecture supporting industry leading technologies, and encouraging multiple vendors to contribute to the solution.
 As a Tested, Validated, Documented Architecture (TVDA), it allows Schneider Electric to partner with technology vendors so that an expanded solution portfolio, validated for interoperability, is available to end users.

 This architecture is focused on facilitating and automating the complex decision flows in an Oil & Gas plant.
 EcoStruxure project methodology utilizes a powerful digital engineering platform that extends and connects with Engineering, Procurement and Construction (EPC) platforms.
 Automation and electrical system engineering are coordinated, allowing changes in any part of the plant design to propagate through the system design.
 This powerful method combined with the power of EcoStruxure solution facilitates a natively integrated automation and electrical system, simplifying construction and speeding up commissioning.
 Such a project methodology can reduce the CapEx by up to 20% and improve time to completion by 30% while reducing the project risks around onsite system integration.

-To learn more about how Schneider Electric Process and Power control solutions can reduce operations costs through digitization, download the white paper “Integrating Process and Power Automation: A Value for the Oil & Gas Industry”.
+To learn more about how Schneider Electric Process and Power control solutions can reduce operations costs through digitization, download the white paper “Eight Strategies to Drive Enterprise Profitability through Integrated Power Management and Process Automation”.